ionic-team/ionic-site/docs/v2/getting-started/tutorial/navigation/index.md

 ### Next Steps

 *Nice job*!
 You've made it through the tutorial and are on your way towards *Ionic mastery*!
 If you're looking for an overview on what else is included with Ionic, check out the [Component docs](../../../components).
-To learn about using device APIs, head over to the [Platform section](../../../platform).
+To learn about using device APIs, head over to the [Native section](../../../native/).
 If at any point you need help, check out our [developer resources section](../../../resources/), or ask a question on [the forums](http://forum.ionicframework.com/).